 We suspect that part of the reason that the correlation between discrete and continuous characters is less susceptible to “straw-man” effects than other PCMs is related to the inefficiency of sampling potential maps from the univariate stochastic mapping model.
 A common approach to fitting OU models involves simulating many stochastic maps to represent underlying regimes from parameters estimated only from the discrete character (Revell 2013).
 The resulting distribution of underlying regimes will therefore reflect a distribution appropriate for the discrete character, but not necessarily suitable for the continuous character.
 This is especially true if the continuous character is unlinked to the focal discrete character.
 Indeed, we found that if the discrete and continuous characters are unlinked, most stochastic maps, even though good descriptions of the discrete characters, were completely inadequate representations of continuous regimes.
 Thus, any joint model with these maps contributed little to the overall likelihood.
-Under our simulation protocol, for a typical run, 90% of the total likelihood for the best set of parameters came from just 2% of the attempted stochastic maps.
+Under our simulation protocol, for a typical run, 90% of the total likelihood for the best set of parameters came from just 2% of the attempted maps.